blockchain-unica/rosetta-smart-contracts/contracts/bet/cardano/aiken/README.md

 let player_2_outputs_token_balance = utils.get_tokens_balance_from_outputs(utils.get_outputs_by_vkh(tx.outputs, player_2))
 ```

-A boolean ```and``` block is declared to perform all the checks regarding the ```Join``` action: its value is also the value returned by the validator, because this block is the **last instruction** the function executes in this scope.
+The following boolean ```and``` block performs all the checks regarding the ```Join``` action: its value is also the value returned by the validator, because this block is the last instruction the function executes in this scope.

-We check that, before this ```Join``` action, the contract had been created and initialized with an *empty datum* and, in the other reported check, it does not contain any value related to the bet token:
+We start by checking that, before this ```Join``` action, the contract had been created and initialized with an *empty datum* and, in the other check, that it does not contain any value related to the bet token:
 <!-- C++ just to highlight syntax in Markdown... -->
 ```c++
 and{